jieli-matrix/SparseADRules.jl/README.md

 julia> @btime Zygote.gradient((A, x) -> sum(A*x), $A, $x)
   15.065 ms (27 allocations: 8.42 MiB)

-julia> using NiSparseArrays
+julia> using SparseArraysAD

 julia> @btime Zygote.gradient((A, x) -> sum(A*x), $A, $x)
   644.035 μs (32 allocations: 3.86 MiB)
 ```

-You will see that using `NiSparseArrays` would not only speed up the computation process but also save much memory since our implementation does not convert a sparse matrix to a dense arrays in gradient computation.
+You will see that using `SparseArraysAD` would not only speed up the computation process but also save much memory since our implementation does not convert a sparse matrix to a dense arrays in gradient computation.

 ## Contribute